 About CrunchBang Linux

-CrunchBang is a Debian GNU/Linux based distribution offering a great blend of speed,
+CrunchBang was a Debian GNU/Linux based distribution offering a great blend of speed,

 style and substance.
-Using the nimble Openbox window manager, it is highly customisable
+Using the nimble Openbox window manager, it was highly customisable

-and provides a modern, full-featured GNU/Linux system without sacrificing performance.
+and provided a modern, full-featured GNU/Linux system without sacrificing performance.

-The primary aim of the CrunchBang project is to produce a stable distribution offering the
+The primary aim of the CrunchBang project was to produce a stable distribution offering the

 best possible out-of-the-box Openbox experience.
 To achieve this goal, CrunchBang

-pulls many base packages directly from Debian's repositories, which are well-known
+pulled many base packages directly from Debian repositories, which were well-known

 for providing stable and secure software.
 Packages from CrunchBang's own

-repositories are then customised and pinned to the system to produce what is
+repositories were then customised and pinned to the system to produce what was

 known as the CrunchBang distro.

-Put simply; CrunchBang could be thought of as a layer built on top of Debian,
+Put simply; CrunchBang could have been thought of as a layer built on top of Debian,

 specifically to provide a great Openbox experience.